-Counting with loose parts and writing numbers of the sand – Since it is never practical to have “writing on the sand activity” available at our house, it is a perfect chance to practice writing letters and numbers on the sand at the beach.
+Counting with loose parts and writing numbers on the sand – Since it is never practical to have a “writing on the sand activity” available at our house, it is a perfect chance to practice writing letters and numbers on the sand at the beach.
 Counting with loose natural parts or shells has many variations.
 We started with a simple task.

 Marble Race – Simple, but fun entertainment for kids that can be done on the wet sand.
 We didn’t happen to have marbles, so we used loose parts – rolling to see which one would roll further.

 Drawing from observation – This is the most welcomed and beautiful part of every nature learning experience – drawing stunning surroundings.
-It is impossible to be next to the ocean and not admire the depth of aqua, blue, green colours of the water and sky.
-We took markers with various tones of blue and green for drawing what we saw – clouds, waves, the sparkling surface of the ocean.
+It is impossible to be next to the ocean and not admire the depth of aqua, blue, and green colors of the water and sky.
+We took markers with various tones of blue and green for drawing what we saw – clouds, waves, and the sparkling surface of the ocean.

 More natural discoveries to be explored as we continue our Montessori outdoor adventures.
 I invite you to sign up for my newsletter to receive updates with fresh content and new printables.